Usopp: Personality

 Usopp is one of the most sentimental of the Straw Hat Pirates, and cries or gets angry at times of emotional stress.
 At the beginning of the series, Usopp was a liar and easily frightened, as well as anxious, insecure, and compulsive.
 Usopp's cowardice is the result of his fear and insecurity, especially when faced with uncertainty.
-While Usopp is a coward by nature, he is able to put aside their fears for desperate times: despite danger, Usopp faces his fears for the sake of their friends and sometimes even people he barely knows.
+While Usopp is a coward by nature, he is able to put aside his fears for desperate times: despite danger, Usopp faces his fears for the sake of their friends and sometimes even people he barely knows.

 Abilities

-Despite not excelling in physical fitness, Usopp, like his father, has a unique aim with his slingshot, it is able to hit many people without missing once, even at distances at which he can barely see the target.
-To attack, Usopp uses a slingshot and shoots spherical projectiles which he built and called Boshis.
-Each Boshi has different effects: some include explosive, smoke, fire, barbed and even hot sauce.
-Following the visit of the Straw Hats to Skypiea, Usopp has added to its arsenal the Dials who he got there.
-After the two-year time skip, Usopp uses a plant-based fighting style based on plants from the Boin Archipelago.
+Despite not excelling in physical combat, Usopp, like his father, has a unique aim with his slingshot, it is able to hit many people without missing once, even at distances at which he can barely see the target.
+To attack, Usopp uses a slingshot and shoots spherical projectiles which he built and called "Stars".
+Each Star has different effects: some include explosive, smoke, fire, barbed and even hot sauce.
+Following the visit of the Straw Hats to Skypiea, Usopp has added to his arsenal the shell-shaped Dials, artifacts that can do things such as reflect attacks, emit fire, that he obtained there.
+After the two-year time skip, Usopp uses a plant-based fighting style based on plants from the Boin Archipelago, replacing most of the conventional ammunition he used to use with Pop Greens, seeds which can quickly grow into full-sized dangerous plants.
+He is also skilled in psychological warfare, manipulating Perona's entomophobia and Sugar's fear of his shocked face to his advantage and impressively defeating them despite it being otherwise impossible when both characters are mentally fit for combat.

-Also worth mentioning that Usopp is a great inventor and artist, created the Clima Tact for Nami.
-When the Straw Hat crew was without a carpenter, Usopp repaired the Going Merry.
+Usopp is a great inventor and artist, having drawn the Straw Hats' iconic jolly roger and created the Clima-Tact for Nami for self defense.
+Additionally, when the Straw Hat crew was without a shipwright, Usopp was the one who repaired the Going Merry whenever it got damaged; his attachment to the ship led to a temporary rift between the crew and his departure from the Straw Hats when it was rendered unfixable.